Vernaccia di San Gimignano: Viticulture and winemaking

 According to DOC regulations, Vernaccia di San Gimignano must contain 90% Vernaccia, with up to 10% other nonaromatic approved white varieties.
-In order to meet "riserva" status, aging must be a minimum of twelve months, including four months in bottle..
+In order to meet "riserva" status, ageing must be a minimum of twelve months, including four months in bottle.

 Vernaccia in literature

 Vernaccia is mentioned by Dante Alighieri (Purgatorio XXIV) as leading to Pope Martin IV's gluttony.
 He ate Bolsena eels pickled in the wine.

 Vernaccia was also praised by Francesco Redi in his work, "Baccio in Toscana" (1685)..

 Vernaccia is mentioned by Cecco Angiolieri in an untitled poem: "--S'i' gli avvessi chèsto di vernaccia!--".